 Credit Canada Can Help You Defeat Debt Hurdles

-The Government of Canada sets aside a wealth of income support for individuals who just need an extra boost in their income due to circumstances that are sometimes beyond their control.
+The Government of Canada sets aside a wealth of income support for eligible individuals who just need an extra boost in their income due to circumstances that are sometimes beyond their control.
 Remember to check the handy benefits finder for benefits specific to your unique circumstances.

-We know the eligibility criteria and application periods might be intimidating at first, but it’s well worth the effort in making a difference to your budget and overall peace of mind!
+We know the eligibility criteria and application periods might be intimidating at first, but it’s well worth the effort for a more manageable budget and peace of mind!